renpy/renpy/sphinx/source/cds.rst

     .. method:: rest()

-        Skips whitespace, the returns the rest of the line.
+        Skips whitespace, then returns the rest of the line.

     .. method:: checkpoint()